artcava/XPoster/docs/configuration.md

 ## Instagram

 > ⚠️ Instagram publishing is **not yet active in production**.
-These variables are read by `IgSender` but the slot is disabled in `GeneratorFactory`.
+These variables are read by `IgSender` but the slot is disabled in `OrchestratorFactory`.
 See issue [#72](https://github.com/artcava/XPoster/issues/72) for the full enablement checklist.

 | Variable | Type | Required | Description |
 |---|---|---|---|